Reyleth/T1A3-Text-Battle-Game/README.md

 - If the enemy's health drops to 0 or below, the function prints a victory message, calls the `loot` function of the player's character to loot the enemy, and returns `True`.

-### Progression
+### Progression System

-Progression in terminal battle is determined by a `progress` value that is tied to each player's character
+Progression in terminal battle is determined by a `progress` value that is tied to each player's character.
+Player's will progress by defeating each boss until all are defeated.

 ## Implementation Plan

 Github Projects was used for the planning of development.
 It can be accessed [here](https://github.com/Reyleth/T1A3-Text-Battle-Game/blob/main/README.md).

+An image of the progress
 [progress image](./docs/progress_image.png)

 ## FAQ

-### Q: How do I start a new game?

-A: To start a new game, run the bash script `install_requirements.sh` in your terminal.
-You may need administrator privileges for this.
-Then run the file `main.py` with python to begin.

 ### Q: How do I save my progress?